Main Policy Content

 To state the University Libraries' position on course reserves.

-Library course reserves are materials selected by faculty to support their class assignments.
-Materials are owned by either the Libraries or the instructor.
+Library course reserves are materials selected by instructors and course designers to support their class assignments.
 Library materials are usually moved from the general collection to the course reserve location and available for restricted loan while specific courses are in session.
 Instructor-owned materials no longer needed for course reserve are returned to the instructor.
 Library-owned materials are returned to the original collection.

 The purpose of library course reserves is to make a limited number of copies of high-demand materials available to multiple users within a narrowly defined group of users, typically students.
-Materials may be placed on course reserve for University courses, seminars, and other instructional groups, but always at the request of faculty.
+Materials may be placed on course reserve for University courses, seminars, and other instructional groups, but always at the request of instructors or course designers.

 Library course reserves typically fall within two broad categories: